Book Title: The Longest Whale Song

 Jack tries everything to reach out to her.
 He even tries to contact Ella’s biological dad to see if he could help.
 This turns out to be a total failure that adds comedy to some dark parts of the book.
 There is a funny scene where Ella tells her dad to kiss her coma-induced mom in the hope that it would wake her up.

-I loved this book, despite originally expecting it to be for
+I loved The Longest Whale Song, despite originally expecting it to be for

 I think this book is perfect for all ages, including adults.
 It is an emotional read, with good, strong characters and some funny scenes to release the tension.